Michael Glenn Williams: Works

 Williams composes for solo piano, chamber ensembles, choir and solo voice.
 Works for orchestra include Video Games Concerto, New West Overture, Rising Stars Overture, Oceanic Overture, American Prairie Sketches, Tarantella for piano and orchestra, composed for pianist Sean Chen; Princess Concerto for piano, narrator and orchestra; and The Gates of Hell a series of tone poems based on the Rodin sculptures.
 Williams catalogue for solo piano is extensive, with over twenty suites.
-Williams also composed for movies including King of the Hill, The Limey, Younger and Younger, The House of Yes, Wonderland and Wicker Park.
+Williams also composed for movies including King of the Hill, The Limey, Younger and Younger, The House of Yes, Wonderland, Wicker Park and Addams Family.
 He also composed cues and performed piano for the TV series Chicago Hope.